City of Deltona

 The Solid Waste (Trash) Collection System is based on operational

-and capital needs and is funded by fees levied to the property owners
+and capital needs and is funded by fees levied to the property

 Background: